-The Foundation adopts projects that will improve and make a difference to the lives of the people in Nepal and hope to expand their assistance and mentoring to other underprivileged countries in the future.
+The Foundation adopts projects that will improve and make a difference to the lives of the people in Nepal and hope to expand our assistance and mentoring to other underprivileged countries in the future.

-The projects or relief work must contribute effectively to the people and their culture, without diverting from their values, religious beliefs or pride.
+The projects or relief work must be in line with the Foundation's purpose and objectives set out in our Constitution and must contribute effectively to the people and their culture, without diverting from their values, religious beliefs or pride.

-The projects taken on have contributed effectively to the community to better the quality of life.
-The Foundation has facilitated opportunities for the community in general.
+The projects the Foundation has undertaken on to date have all contributed effectively to the community to better their quality of life and to provide urgent relief in time of need.

-This year's projects were based on humanitarian response primarily and were a continuation, in part, of the work commenced from the Nepal 2015 earthquake hit regions.
+This year's projects were based on humanitarian response primarily and a continuation, in part, of the work commenced from the Nepal 2015 earthquake.